joshua-scott/petra-blog/content/blog/2019-12-12-common-voice-feature-by-mozilla.md

 ---
-title: Common Voice feature by Mozilla
+title: Common Voice project by Mozilla
 date: 2019-12-12T13:08:34.227Z
 description: >-
   Introducing the excellent initiative lead by Mozilla that helps create a rich